1 - Cloud Services

 You can later capture the stream of message on ClickHouse side and process it as you like.
 Please remember that currently Kafka engine supports only at-least-once delivery guarantees.
 It’s used by several companies, quite nice & flexible.
 But initial setup may require some efforts.

-Altinity Sink Connector
+Altinity Sink Connector for ClickHouse

 Can handle transformation of debezium messages (with support for DELETEs and UPDATEs) and exactly-once delivery for you.